 Jolyn Brandon Fixed-Back One Piece

-For the more competitive or experienced swimmer, our experts recommend this Jolyn Fixed-Back one-piece suit.
-“Anything Jolyn has my competitive-swimmer heart.
-They brought fun and fashion into the competitive swim world without sacrificing durability,” says Katie Schimmelpfenning, RD, swim coach and founder of Eat Swim Win.
+For the more competitive or experienced swimmer, our experts recommend this Jolyn Fixed-Back one piece suit.
+“Anything Jolyn has my competitive swimmer heart.
+They brought fun and fashion into the competitive swim world without sacrificing durability,” said Katie Schimmelpfenning, RD, swim coach, and founder of Eat Swim Win.

 For Those Who Value Durability and Affordability